 By Robert Parry

-In his thoroughly repugnant book, Notes on the State of Virginia, Jefferson even engaged in the pseudo-science of measuring the skulls of African-Americans to prove that not all men were created equal.
+In his thoroughly repugnant book, Notes on the State of Virginia, Jefferson even engaged in the pseudo-science of assessing physiological and mental traits of African-Americans to prove that not all men were created equal.
 Some of Jefferson’s white supremacy nonsense survives to the present day in the views of unreconstructed segregationists.

 To promote that position, Jefferson injected a nasty factionalism that demonized George Washington’s Federalist allies, especially Alexander Hamilton and John Adams, in the 1790s.
 Hamilton, Adams and Washington believed that a vibrant central government was crucial for the nation’s development.